mdenet/models25_tutorial/README.md

 For now, you will not make changes to this grammar.
 Instead, click on the little green "run" button in the top right corner and wait for a bit.
 When you do this, Xtext runs in the background and generates a lot of code from your grammar.
 This code implements a full IDE for your language.

-Once the generation process has finished (a little "Success" popup will appear in the top-right corner of the screen), you will be able to test out the language.
+Once the generation process has finished (a "Success" popup will appear in the top-right corner of the screen), you will be able to test out the language.
 For this, click on the link labelled "Try out your language" that has appeared in the left-hand side menu.

 This will open a new view (you will be asked again to "sign in with Github"): the left panel is the editor for your new language, the right panel allows us to visualise the internal representation of the language and your model.

 First, click on the little diagram button at the top of the *right* panel.
 This shows a class diagram -- explore it a bit.
 This is the "meta-model" of your language, sometimes also called the "abstract syntax".
 It shows the set of classes that Xtext instantiates every time it parses text in your new modelling language.
 Compare this back to your grammar (you can open a separate copy of the education platform in a separate tab) and see how Xtext has generated classes and attributes from the rules in the grammar.

-> *Discussion task:* spend 5 minutes exploring this a bit and try to extract the rules that Xtext used to generate a meta-model from your grammar.
-Then, we will discuss this as a group.

 Next, look more closely at the left panel.
 This already contains some text in your new language.
 Notice the syntax highlighting automatically provided, make some changes, and see how the editor highlights if you are making an error.
 You can also use `Ctrl+Space` to invoke the auto-completion service.
-Try this inside an effort statement (indicating who does which work at which percentage of their time) in the place where you have to provide the name of a person.
-Note how the editor offers you a list of all the names you have previously defined in the model.

-> *Discussion task:* Look back at the grammar.
-Can you spot how Xtext knows to do this?
-Note down your answer, then we will discuss as a group.

 Finally, click on the diagram button at the top of the *left* panel.
 This replaces the contents of the right panel with an object diagram, showing how the classes from the meta-model have been instantiated for your concrete model.
 Make some changes to the text on the left and regenerate the diagram to explore how the text is translated into a structure of objects.
-It's these objects that are used whenever we do anything with a model.
-For example, we will use them in the next step to translate our model into a different model.

-Watch out for the different shape of the arrows between `Project` and `Task` and between `Effort` and `Person`, respectively.
-The former is called a "containment" reference.
-The rule is that every object in a model must be part of a tree of containment references and that there must be a unique root element for this tree; in our case this is the instance of `Project`.

 #### Make a change